 At Emmaville, we recognise that our maths subject knowledge is critical to successful teaching and that by increasing the quality of our teaching we eliminate lower thresholds of teaching.
-CPD is seen as a priority and an integral part of our school culture.
+We try to ensure that CPD is seen as a priority and an integral part of our school culture.
 Courses providing CPD are discussed with staff regularly and are highlighted in performance review meetings recognising that they should be relevant to the needs of the individual teacher.

-- We recognise that collective participation in CPD is important; termly staff CPD sessions are hosted with a focus on areas of maths which have been identified as weak from baseline assessments in the Autumn term.
-Staff 'Bring and Brag' examples of a specific aspect of our maths teaching from every year group e.g. fractions.
+- We recognise that collective participation in CPD is important; termly staff CPD sessions are hosted where teachers 'Bring and Brag' examples of a specific aspect of our maths teaching from every year group e.g. fractions.
 Teachers scrutinise how the topic was taught in each year group, and how it was understood, and any examples of common misconceptions or good practice are explored.
-The sessions also help us to understand progression across year groups. - Collaborative planning and non-judgemental lesson observations and feedback on collective focus of a specific aspect of pedagogy are carried out termly. - CPD and courses provided by LA and external agencies, including online courses, which staff have attended, are fed back and discussed in our staff meetings.
-An audit of CPD attended by staff is closely monitored - Visits to other schools to watch maths lessons are encouraged. - Our maths coordinator attends termly subject-leaders' meetings, hosted by the local authority, to ensure that we have knowledge of up-to-date policy and research. - In 2018 we became part of the Maths Hub Primary Teaching for Mastery Work Group and continue to work with a Primary Mastery Specialist, and are part of a Teacher Research group with 6 other local schools. - In 2019 we became part of the Maths Hub Early Years Teaching for Mastery Work Group and are currently working with an Early Years Mastery Specialist. - In 2021 we became part of the NCETM's Mastering Number programme the programme helps children develop solid number sense, including fluency and flexibility with number facts.
-The programme also involves high quality professional development for teachers.
+The sessions also help us to understand progression across year groups. - Collaborative planning and non-judgemental lesson observations and feedback on collective focus of a specific aspect of pedagogy are carried out termly. - CPD and courses provided by LA and external agencies, including online courses, which staff have attended, are fed back and discussed in our staff meetings. - Head teacher maintains an audit of CPD attended by staff. - Visits to other schools to watch maths lessons are encouraged. - Our maths coordinator attends termly subject-leaders' meetings, hosted by the local authority, to ensure that we have knowledge of up-to-date policy and research. - In 2018 we became part of the Maths Hub Primary Teaching for Mastery Work Group and continue to work with a Primary Mastery Specialist, and are part of a Teacher Research group with 6 other local schools. - In 2019 we became part of the Maths Hub Early Years Teaching for Mastery Work Group and are currently working with an Early Years Mastery Specialist.